 The rolls will reveal gorgeous contrasting spirals when you cut them.
 I know you can't wait to make these.
 So couldn't I!

 I added a few drops of green and pink gel food colors to enhance the looks.
 And I suggest you do too.
-You’ve earned all that vibrance and cheer in your life!
+You've earned all that vibrancy and cheer in your life!

-Try my wholesome bars next.
+Try my wholesome Granola Bars next.
 So easy and quick to bake!

-You can’t stay an inch away from these giant beauties in pink here!
+You can't stay an inch away from these giant Strawberry Cookies!

 - 1 tsp Ground cardamom